Multimetrics Reports

 Important

-WOCU-Monitoring will return the following error message when the scope of the report exceeds a certain number of Hosts.
-The default that is set by default is 1,000 Hosts, but this number may vary depending on the monitored environment and infrastructure.
+WOCU-Monitoring will return an error message when the scope of the report exceeds a certain number of devices.
+The default amount is 1,000 devices, but this figure may vary depending on the environment and infrastructure being monitored.

 The information generated by WOCU for the multi-metric report is presented to the user through two panels: one that collects the set configuration parameters and another that presents the set of selected metrics through a tabular format.

-This panel presents the filters and parameters set in the configuration of the generated report.
+This configuration panel displays the filters and parameters set in the generated report configuration.

 These are: